HookyQR/VSCodeGitHubIssues/README.md

 Please submit an issue if there are any improvements/enhancements you would like to see in future releases.
 (Or vote up the ones above)

 ## Changes:
+### 0.0.5: 25 Jan 2015
+* Repeat run wasn't working.
+Function removed by accident in cleanup.
+* Added file rebuild on view if not present.

 ### 0.0.4: 10 Jan 2015
 * Was matching (with empty) when no gitHub repo present.